Warshi7819/M100Link/README.md

 Then exit basic (F8).
 Back at the main menu you should now see both a XYZ.DO file and a XYZ.BA file.
 Select the XYZ.BA file and execute it by pressing the ENTER key.

 > [!NOTE]
-> To delete a file e.g. the XYZ.DO file go into BASIC and type: KILL "XYZ.DO"
+> To delete a file e.g. the XYZ.DO file go into BASIC and type: KILL "XYZ.DO